Grouse

 Phasianidae

-Grouse are among the upland game birds that are seen in the savannah and forests of North America.
-These birds can be found on the edges of the woods or even in the alpines above the tree lines of taller mountains in the warmer months.
-With their ability to avoid being discovered by their use of stealth or taking advantage of the colouring of their plumage, hiding in the foliage of the trees or in the undergrowth of the forest floor.
-Grouse will shelter themselves under the soft snow in the winter, using the snow as insulation from the cold and a hiding place from their predators.
+grouseThe grouse are among the upland game birds that are seen in the savannah and forests of North America.
+These birds can be found on the edges of the woods or even in the alpine above the treelines of taller mountains, in the warmer months.
+They have the ability to avoid being discovered by using their stealth or taking advantage of the colouring of their plumage and by hiding in the foliage of the trees or in the undergrowth of the forest floor.
+The grouse will shelter themselves under the soft snow in the winter, using the snow as insulation from the cold and as a hiding place from their predators.

 Classic Collection of North American Birds